Yousuf-Agha/AI-Cancer-Tumor-Removal-Classification/README.md

 # AI-Cancer-Tumor-Removal-Classification
-A model that classifies cancer patients as malignant or benign tumor patients
+A model that classifies cancer patients as malignant or benign tumour patients

-This AI model is trained on real data from breast cancer diagnosis.
+This AI model is trained on real data from a breast cancer diagnosis.
 The dataset is also uploaded along with the source code